aarya008/NLP-Based-Resume-Screening-and-Ranking-System/README.md

-# Automated Resume Screening Bot
+# NLP-Based Resume Screening and Ranking System

 This project is a Python-based automation system that extracts skills, experience, and key sections from resumes (PDFs), matches them with a given job description, calculates a similarity score using NLP (TF-IDF), stores structured data in a SQLite database, and generates ranked candidate output.